Vidya Sagar VOBBILISETTI

 • Scientific Computing: Developing computational methods to analyze complex particle physics data,

-• History and Philosophy of Science: Exploring how our understanding of the universe has evolved through different paradigms and scientific revolutions,
+• History and Philosophy of Science: Exploring how our understanding of has evolved,

-• Science Communication: Making complex physics concepts accessible to broader audience through clear, engaging explanations.
+• Science Communication: Making complex physics concepts accessible to broader audience.

 You can find my complete CV here.